Have questions? We're here.

 Type of Landing: Wet Landing

-Highlights & Animals: Lava formations, great site for snorkeling with an abundance of marine species such as sea lions, sharks, rays and penguins.
+Highlights & Animals: Lava formations, great site for snorkeling with an abundance of marine species such as sea lions, sharks, rays, and penguins.

-Possible Activities: Dinghy ride, snorkeling
+Possible Activities: Hiking, snorkeling

 Difficulty: Easy

-Day 6: Post Office Bay | Cormorant Point | Champion Islet
+Day 6: Baroness Viewing Point | Post Office Bay | Cormorant Point | Champion Islet

 Baroness Viewing Point is a fantastic place to absorb the environment of the Galapagos.
 Once inhabited by an indulgent baroness and her three lovers, the history of this island is intriguing.
 The legends about this baroness are associated with a fascinating murder mystery.
 There are easy trails in this area for exploring the flora and fauna of Floreana.